JoergBitzer/AudioDevOrga/installReadMe.md

 * cpptools (basic language supports for C++ development)
 * CMake (CMake language supports)
 * CMake Tools (Advanced Integration for using CMake in VScode with GUI).
 Afterwards configure CMake (Crtl+Shift+P (Command Palette))
-* if you have access (student), add CoPilot from GitHub/Microsoft
+* Add CoPilot from GitHub/Microsoft
 * Apple:
     CodeLLDB (better debugger than built-in gdb) (for Apple only)